wilkinsonlab/FLAIR-GG/Onboarding/En Documentation/DataService.md

 ## ![](https://placehold.jp/17/ffffff/000000/20x20.png?text=O) Serves Dataset
-Used to indicate which dataset a DataService is serving data from (from the Dataset sheet; a dropdown list will appear)
+Used to indicate which dataset a DataService is serving data from (from the Dataset sheet; a dropdown list will appear, allowing you to select from pre-established options)

 *Example:*
 BGV June 2023